Housing and Residential Life

 Can I bring my own furniture?

-Yes, but there is a limited amount of space to put the extra furniture, so it is on a first come, first serve basis.
+Yes, but existing room furniture must stay in the room, so space is rather limited for anything more.
 In addition, the Hall Director must inspect the furniture to make sure that it is fire-retardant and safe to have in the hall.

 Is the room carpeted?